• Skip to primary navigation

 There’s lots of things you can do with mushrooms steaks.
 Here’s a few ideas of how I serve them.

-• For the simplest version, serve them with a lemon wedge and a salad or side of cooked greens.
+• For a simple version, serve with a lemon wedge and a salad or cooked greens.

-• If you have a favorite condiment, like aioli or another creamy sauce, spread some on the plate and put the mushroom steak on top.
+• Spread aioli or another creamy sauce, on the plate and put the mushroom steak on top.

-• Spooning over a vinaigrette, or some melted-infused butter as pictured here is great too.
+• Spoon over an olive oil-based vinaigrette or infused butter is good too.
 Chimmichurri, salsa verde, melted ramp butter, and other herby things are great.

 Cutting into golden oyster mushroom steaks